 Since September 2015, private security companies (PSCs) headquartered in Switzerland are subject to a certification procedure for the exercise of security services abroad.
-400 such operations of 30 PSCs have been authorized, while seven operations have been subjected to review and so far.
+400 such operations of 30 PSCs have been authorized, while seven operations have been subjected to review and only one has been denied so far.
 Are the underlying criteria too modest?

 As a national counterpart, the Federal Act on Private Security Services Provided Abroad entered into force in September 2015, putting an end to a decade-long legislation process with various setbacks (in 2008, the Federal Council assessed such regulation as disproportionately resource-intensive, given the „currently minor importance of this sector“ and the absence of comparable legislation in other states – a position that appears to have been in tension with Switzerland’s concurrent role as co-initiator of the Montreux Document, which itself recommends the establishment of authorization regimes).